wfr3d/openhab2/addons/binding/org.openhab.binding.miio/README.md

 ## Thing Configuration

-The binding needs ip address and token to be able to communicate.
+Each Xiami device (thing) needs the IP address and token configured to be able to communicate.
 See discovery for details.
 Optional configuration is the refresh interval and the deviceID.
 Note that the deviceID is automatically retrieved when it is left blank.
-The configuration for model is automatically retreived from the device in normal operation.
-However, for devices that are unsupported, you may try to use a model from a similar device to experimentally use your device with the binding
+The configuration for model is automatically retrieved from the device in normal operation.
+However, for devices that are unsupported, you may override the value and try to use a model string from a similar device to experimentally use your device with the binding.

 ## Channels

 Depending on the device, different channels are available.

 note: the ADVANCED  `actions#commands` channel can be used to send commands that are not automated via the binding.
 This is available for all devices e.g. `smarthome:send actionCommand  "upd_timer['1498595904821', 'on']"` would enable a pre-configured timer.
 See https://github.com/marcelrv/XiaomiRobotVacuumProtocol for all known available commands.

-### Mi Air Monitor v1 (zhimi.airmonitor.v1 ) Channels
+### Mi Air Monitor v1 (zhimi.airmonitor.v1) Channels

 | Channel | Type | Description |
 | ----- | ----- | -------------------------------- |